dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 There are two types of access:

-+ **bearer** - the DS provides a bearer access token that the Client can use to access an RS per {{Bearer}}.
++ **bearer** - the AS provides a bearer access token that the Client can use to access an RS per {{Bearer}}.

-+ **pop** - the DS provides an access handle that the Client presents in a proof-of-possession RS access request.
++ **pop** - the AS provides an access handle that the Client presents in a proof-of-possession RS access request.

 The string values of the access types are case insensitive.

 # Discovery

-The Client obtains the following metadata about the DS prior to initiating a request:
+The Client obtains the following metadata about the AS prior to initiating a request:

-**Endpoint** - the endpoint of the DS.
+**Endpoint** - the endpoint of the AS.

-**"ds"** - the unique string identifier for the DS.
+**"ds"** - the unique string identifier for the AS.
 Used in "ds" parameters of JOSE tokens.

-**Algorithms** - the asymetric cryptographic algorithms supported by the DS.
+**Algorithms** - the asymetric cryptographic algorithms supported by the AS.

 **Authorizations** - the authorizations the Client may ask for, if any.

 **Identity Claims** - the identity claims the Client may request, if any, and what public keys the claims will be signed with.

-The client may also obtain information about how the DS will sign and/or encrypt the completion response, as well as any other metadata required for extensions to this protocol, as defined in those extension specifications.
+The client may also obtain information about how the AS will sign and/or encrypt the completion response, as well as any other metadata required for extensions to this protocol, as defined in those extension specifications.

 # JOSE Client Authentication {#ClientAuthN}

-The default mechanism for the Client to authenticate to the DS and the RS is signing a JSON document with JWS per {{RFC7515}}.
+The default mechanism for the Client to authenticate to the AS and the RS is signing a JSON document with JWS per {{RFC7515}}.
 The resulting tokens always use compact serialization.

 The completion request JSON is JWS signed and passed as the body of the POST.